 - Newsfeed – An application that allows you to stay up-to-date with what’s happening on your SharePoint site.
 Follow documents, sites, and more so that you can find what you need fast.

-After his demonstration, Joel moved on to the final, and perhaps most critical, component of the enterprise mobile revolution – Responsive Web Design.
+After his demonstration, Joel moved on to the final, and perhaps a most critical, component of the enterprise mobile revolution – Responsive Web Design.
 With the increased use of mobile devices, it has become necessary to start changing the way we build our interfaces.
 Specifically, Joel noted that quite simply; we need to start thinking about building user interfaces that work on everything from your monster television screen at home to your little mobile screen that you use while in the field.
 As study after study has found, when users are given a good, easy-to-use design that is responsive, they will be quicker to use and adopt the format.

 In closing, it must be recognized that mobile is no longer something that is simply “new and cool”; it’s something that people are using to get actual work done.
 Knowing this, what can we do with SharePoint to increase our business use and productivity?
 With SharePoint 2013, Microsoft has upped the ante by providing a wealth of tools and flexible options to make SharePoint mobility a reality.
 As we continue to consider SharePoint 2013 and the enterprise mobile revolution, Joel left us with a few key things to keep in mind as we continue our journey: